antcim/netsecqkd/README.md

 - \-v
     - verbose printing of the network and pairing setup
     - default: false
+- \-d
+    - the number of nodes composing the network we want to test
+    - default: 50

 ## Dependencies List
 ### Python Libs